SilviaCeausu/SilviaCeausu.github.io/_pages/about.md

 I am a conservation scientist at the [Centre for Biodiversity and Environment Research](https://www.ucl.ac.uk/biosciences/departments/genetics-evolution-and-environment/research/centre-biodiversity-and-environment-research-cber) at University College London.

-My goal is to develop tools and insights that support sustainable human development and human-wildlife coexistence coexistence.
+My goal is to develop tools and insights that support sustainable human development and human-wildlife coexistence.
 I am particularly interested in how biodiversity responds to human activities, and how humans interact and derive benefits from their environment.

-The answers to many of the major questions in conservation are at the intersection of traditional research disciplines.
-This suits my impulse to explore new connections between conservation and other research areas.
-Currently, I mainly draw from ecology, economics and human geography.
+The answers to many conservation questions are at the intersection of traditional research disciplines.
+Therefore, I am very keen to explore new connections between conservation and other research areas.
+At the moment, I mainly draw from ecology, economics and human geography.

  My research is focused on three major themes: